jorjboi/jorjboi.github.io/_projects/snowfakes.md

 <!-- I use $$\varphi = 0$$ for my simulations for simplicty and to ensure symmetrical results. -->

 #### 2. Freezing
-Using the horizontal and vertical neighbors, we can calculate the boundary mass at each time step.
-If the boundary mass is greater than that of its neighbors, it freezes and we can attach the cell to the ice crystal.
+Using the horizontal and vertical neighbors, calculate the boundary mass at each time step.
+If the boundary mass of a cell is greater than that of its neighbors, it freezes and we can attach the cell to the ice crystal.

 Additionally, we can attach a cell to the crystal if all its horizontal and vertical neighbors are attached, in order to avoid holes and make the surface of the crystal smoother.
 <!--